PYHAO-2227/ChatPGT-Interview-Bot/README.md

 To set up the project environment:

-1. **Create a Virtual Environment**:
+1. **Create a Virtual Environment and**:

+- python3 -m venv your-env-name
-- source venv/Scripts/activate
+- source your-env-name/bin/activate
-- pip install fastapi
-- pip install "uvicorn[standard]"
-- pip install openai
-- pip install python-dotenv
-- pip install python-multipart
+- pip3 install -r requirements.txt

 2. **Running the Project**:
 - uvicorn main:app --reload

+2. **You should create a .env file locally which contains ELEVENLABS_KEY, OPEN_AI_KEY, and OPEN_AI_ORG**

 ### Other
 The project will be available at: http://localhost:8000